DPotoyan/Chem324/ch03/note04.md

 {\left < {A}\right> = \int\psi^*\hat{A}\psi d\tau}
 $$

-- The last ``Bra - Ket'' form is called the [dirac notation](http://en.wikipedia.org/wiki/Dirac_notation).
-Note that the Bra part always contains the complex conjugation.

 - If $\psi$ is an eigenfunction of $\hat{A}$ then the expectation value is equal to the corresponding eigenvalue ($a$):